Diplomatic relations between Türkiye and Austria started 160 years after

 Istanbul since the middle of the 16th century, the representation of the

-Ottoman Empire in Austria was limited to “ad hoc” ambassadors until the end
+Ottoman Empire in Austria was limited to “ad hoc” Ambassadors until the end

 of the 1700s.
 The first Permanent Ambassador İbrahim Afif Efendi arrived in